-If you were anywhere near social media this fall, you've likely seen dozens of photos of the sweeping archways, intricate woodwork and striking architectural features of the new Central Library — opened November 1, 2018.
+If you have been following Calgary on social media these days, you've likely seen dozens of photos of the sweeping archways, intricate woodwork and striking architectural features of the new Central Library which opened last fall.
 The landmark and architectural destination is a place for locals and visitors alike to gather, learn, read, socialize, and connect.
 There’s something for everyone inside this stunning 240,000 square foot building, including on-site café Lukes, a Performance Hall, Children’s Library, Teen Space, audio and video recording studios, public computers and Chromebook rentals, public art, and a collection of 450,000 items.
 The new Central Library is located in East Village by Calgary’s municipal city hall.

 Declared one of the world's 12 most anticipated buildings of 2018 by Architectural Digest, the new Central Library is a landmark structure inside and out — designed to be the leading Library of the next century.
 Families will flock to the 12,000 square foot Children’s Library, while the TD Great Room is an iconic place for quiet study, contemplation, and reflection.
 There’s always something going on at the new Central Library; listen to an author reading or speaker series in the Performance Hall, take in live music in the outdoor Amphitheatre, watch the artist in residence create, attend a Family Storytime program, or join a guided architectural tour and find out how this engineering marvel was constructed over an existing CTrain (LRT) line.